gyming1849/Group-Formation/README.md

   * A state machine that implements a decentralized algorithm.
   * An implementation of a synthetically generated point cloud (named OutRing) with known optimal solutions.
   * Launches multiple processes, one process per Flying Light Speck, FLS.
 With large point clouds (FLSs), the software scales to utilize multiple servers.
 Both CloudLab and Amazon AWS are supported.
   * Visualizes the realized grouping.
-When the `DEBUG` flag is true, the resulting visualization is stored in the directory starting with `results`.
-Otherwise, it displays the generated image without saving it.
+When the `DEBUG` flag is True, the resulting jpeg figure is stored in a sub-directory of `results`.
+With `DEBUG` set to False, it displays the jpeg image without saving it.

 # Limitations